NamePros: Forum for domain investors

-NamePros provides forums for domain investors.
 The service implements a freemium model: typical use is free, but users can purchase additional features on a subscription basis.

 Domain name marketplace

 As part of its forums, NamePros provides a domain name marketplace, where users can buy and sell domain names.
 The marketplace combines various models, including auctioning, fixed price, and bargaining.
 Domains considered particularly valuable can be listed in a dedicated area.